 A few weeks prior the the March for Our Lives, CNN hosted a Town Hall with NRA spokeswoman Dana Leosch, Florida senator Marco Rubio, and a few of the faces of the #NeverAgain movement.
 Cameron Kasky, an MSD student asked Rubio if he’d ever stop taking donations from the NRA.
 Rubio responded with, “people buy into my agenda.”

 Since Columbine there have been an estimated 208 fatal school shootings in the U.S., yet nothing has been done to prevent this issue.
 It has been recently uncovered that the National Rifle Association lobbyists have been paying off politicians, and in return the politicians don’t pass any laws that prevent people from purchasing firearms.
 In 2016 Donald Trump received $30 million from the NRA for his presidential campaign, and in response he has shown his full support and respect for the second amendment and the NRA when they say that we need to arm teachers with firearms and get rid of gun-free zones.
+I doubt that many teachers actually want to be armed with a potentially fatal weapon.
+Instead, I imagine they are looking for other ways to protect themselves, like bulletproof partition shields from Versare.
+Regardless, I am certain they are all hoping for gun reform.

 At the March, Sarah Chadwick, another student of MSD, walked onstage with a little orange price tag with $1.05 on it.
 “When you take 3,140,167 – the number of students enrolled in Florida schools – and divide by $3,303,355 – the amount of money Marco Rubio has received from the National Rifle Association, it comes out to a dollar and five cents.
 Is that all we’re worth to these politicians?
 A dollar and five cents?
 Was $17.85 all it cost you that day, Mr. Rubio?
 Well I say, one life is worth more than all the guns in America.”